-XM Satellite Radio was far superior than radios but National Association of Broadcasters lobbied for rules which made XM Satellite radio expensive to operate (free radio spectrum for radios as well as no requirement for paying royalty to performers – both denied to Satellite radio).
+XM Satellite Radio was far superior to radios but National Association of Broadcasters lobbied for rules which made XM Satellite radio expensive to operate (free radio spectrum for radios as well as no requirement for paying a royalty to performers – both denied to Satellite radio).

 Segway could have succeeded but failed miserably due to laws banning its use on pedestrian walkways.

 The book mentions adoptability matrix which is useful for evaluating the product before building it.

 - You are doing well.
 Congratulations.
 Now change or die

 Apple reinvented itself by focusing on music.